Suspects sought in Pennsylvania community center shooting that killed 1, wounded 8

-INDIANA, Pa. -- Authorities are seeking suspects in a shooting that killed one man and wounded eight other people at a private party in a Pennsylvania community center.
+INDIANA, Pa. -- Authorities have released the name of a Pittsburgh-area man killed in a shooting that also wounded eight other people at a private party in a Pennsylvania community center over the weekend.

-State police in Indiana County said nine people between the ages of 18 and 23 were shot at about 12:35 a.m.
+The man, identified by the Indiana County coroner's office as 22-year-old Jamar M. Porterfield Herriot Jr. of Homestead, was among nine people between the ages of 18 and 23 who were shot at about 12:35 a.m.
 Sunday at the Chevy Chase Community Center in White Township, about 50 miles (80 kilometers) northeast of Pittsburgh.

 Police say they believe there was more than one shooter.
 They are seeking surveillance video, asking local homes and businesses to check doorbell cameras and requesting that anyone missing items — such as the cellphones and clothing found at the center — to contact them, authorities said.

-A 22-year-old Pittsburgh man died at the scene and an 18-year-old man from Chicago was critically injured, while another 18-year-old from Florida and six men and women from Pennsylvania were also taken to hospitals.
-Two were discharged.
+Herriot died at the scene and an 18-year-old man from Chicago was critically injured.
+Also wounded were another 18-year-old from Florida and six men and women from Pennsylvania — three men ages 19, 20 and 22; two 19-year-old women; and a 23-year-old woman, police said.

 Lt.
 Col. George Bivens said dozens of shots were fired and there may have been a gun battle inside the building, where people dove from windows and bolted through doors trying to escape.
 Many fired shell casings and “multiple firearms” had been recovered, along with other evidence such as clothing and cellphones, he said.